 About Bolsover Castle

-Built initially by the Peverels in the 12th century, Bolsover Castle became an extravagant retreat in the 17th century when playboy, poet and courtier, Sir William Cavendish added the jewel to Bolsover’s crown.
+Built initially by the Peverels in the 12th century, Bolsover Castle became an extravagant retreat in the 17th century when Sir William Cavendish added the jewel to Bolsover’s crown.

-Next on the agenda is the weaving wall walk around the edge of the castle walls and enjoy the Derbyshire countryside reaching out around the castle, just as the Peverels and Cavendishes would surely have done hundreds of years before.
+Enjoy the Derbyshire countryside reaching out around the castle, just as the Peverels and Cavendishes would surely have done hundreds of years before.
 From up there, you’ll also get a bird’s eye view of the beautiful gardens below, which should be your next stop.
-The centrepiece of the gardens is an ornate statue of Venus, which sits proudly in amongst the carpet-like lawns and vibrant flowers that punctuate the sprawling grounds.
+The centrepiece of the gardens is an ornate statue of Venus, which sits proudly amongst the carpet-like lawns and vibrant flowers that punctuate the sprawling grounds.